ParkPal Case study header - three mobile screens of the app ParkPal

 Icon - Qualtrics

-Icon - OPtimal Workshop
+Icon - Optimal Workshop

-• Community engagement and social opportunities
+• Community engagement

 • Mental and physical health benefits